whatsmate/whatsmate.github.io/_posts/2016-02-17-send-whatsapp-message-nodejs.md

 To send a WhatsApp message in `Node.js`, do this:

 1. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/3cdd056532d2e675922c.js"></script>
+2. Specify your client ID and secret on lines 5 and 6.
 2. Specify your target recipient on line 9.
 Remember to include the country code.
 3. Specify your message on line 10.
 4. Make your `Node.js` script executable: `chmod 755 send-whatsapp.js`